 Here is the new list of eligible skilled occupations, which breaks down the two new lists: the Medium and Long-term Strategic Skills List (which has the catchy abbreviation of MLTSSL) and the Short-term Skilled Occupation List (STSOL).
 At the bottom of the page is also the list of removed occupations which is quite a hefty list.

-If you want to know how the changes are going to affect your plans to immigrate to Australia, you can send an email to Veronika Hurbis – the MARA registered migration agent who works with me on this site and in my closed Facebook group (if you aren’t a member already, visit Move to Australia Community and request to join so you can be part of the conversations going on over there).
+If you want to know how the changes are going to affect your plans to immigrate to Australia, you can send an email to Veronika Hurbis – the agent who works with me on this site and in my closed Facebook group (if you aren’t a member already, visit my Facebook community page to find out more and request to join so you can be part of the conversations going on over there).
 To send a message to Veronika, click the link on my Trusted Experts page.
 Please bear with her though as I’m sure after this announcement, her inbox may be swamped.